DaliangAuto/vision-follow-car/README.md

 [中文](README_CN.md) | English

+This project serves as a hands-on learning project for AI, covering the full pipeline from data collection and model training to deployment on embedded hardware.

 A monocular vision-based auto-follow toy car system.
 End-to-end pipeline from data collection and model training to onboard inference and MCU control.

 ---